-This two-year pathway is designed for students who wish to complete an Associate of Arts - Direct Transfer Agreement degree with a concentration in Communication Studies.
+This two-year pathway is designed for students who wish to complete an Associate of Arts - Direct Transfer Agreement degree with a concentration in Philosophy.
+Students in this program develop skills in problem solving, analytical thinking, communication, information management, writing, reading and interpretation of text.
 (Read program QR code to see more)